AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 ## MIDI Instructions

+MIDI Files (`.mid`, `.midi`, and `.kar`) can be played in directly by passing the name of the MIDI file as a command-line argument to the Swadge Emulator.
+On Windows, you should also be able to drag a MIDI file on top of `SwadgeEmulator.exe` to play it.

 The Swadge Emulator includes MIDI support, which simulates the USB-MIDI behavior of the real Swadge using the system MIDI implementation.
 Note that MIDI implementation and behavior will vary between